Things to do near Kennedy Space Center

 Shopping near Kennedy Space Center

-Kennedy Space Center Shop
+Kennedy Space center shop

 Official NASA gear, space-themed toys, and unique souvenirs, located inside the Visitor Complex.